Timeline & Progress

 -

-Coordinating with anti-oppression curricular experts, such as Curricular Component Liaisons (CCLs), to remove and re-create video content to avoid harmful bias, stereotypes, and exclusionary language
+Coordinating with the AOCI team and curricular partners to remove and re-create video content to avoid harmful bias, stereotypes, and exclusionary language.

 -

-Every video lecture in F1 includes a notification that informs students about the AOC video review process, describes where each video stands in that process, and invites student feedback.
-All Foundations 1 UCSF-created video content is expected to be fully reviewed and updated by July 2025.
+Every video lecture in F1 includes a notification informing students about the AOCI video review process, describing where each video stands in that process, and inviting student feedback.
+All F1 UCSF-created video content is expected to be fully updated by July 2025.
+At that time, review process notifications will not be needed, though ongoing student feedback will always be invited.

 -